 One way to get a lower balance point is to make the house more energy efficient.
 That moves the load curve down and the balance point to the left.
 The other would be to increase the equipment size.
 Of course, if you do either of these, it benefits your heating efficiency, but you’ll probably have an oversized cooling system.

 Note also that supplemental heat is only to make up the difference between the load and capacity when the temperature is below the balance point.
 For example, from the graph above, this home would need about 9000 Btu per hour of supplemental heat at 25° F, and the heat pump would still be able to supply about 23,000 Btu per hour.

-The heat pump doesn't have to supply all the heat in the house...unless you do something crazy like turning the thermostat to Emergency Heat just because it's cold outside.
-Then, you're using all electric resistance heat, and that's much less efficient.
+The heat pump can provide most of the heat you need over the heating season and save you money…unless you do something crazy like turning the thermostat to Emergency Heat just because it’s cold outside.
+Then, you’re using all electric resistance heat, and that’s much less efficient.

 Heat pumps are great sources of heat, especially for high performance homes.
 We ran a couple of guest posts here in January about why you should avoid using a furnace in a high performance home and instead consider a heat pump and hydronic system.
 If you understand the fundamentals and get a good HVAC design, you’ll be more comfortable and have an efficient heating system.

 Allison A. Bailes III, PhD is a speaker, writer, building science consultant, and the founder of Energy Vanguard in Decatur, Georgia.
 He has a doctorate in physics and writes the Energy Vanguard Blog.
 He also has a book on building science coming out in the fall of 2022.
 You can follow him on Twitter at @EnergyVanguard.

 Cat in the window photo by Aunt Owwee from flickr.com, used under a Creative Commons license.